LiciaHe/vist270s2022/information/01-syllabus.md

 ### Reading and Quiz
 This class use a [flipped classroom model](https://en.wikipedia.org/wiki/Flipped_classroom#:~:text=A%20flipped%20classroom%20is%20an,problem%2Dsolving%20during%20class%20time.), where you will learn the core concepts through readings and online lecture watching.
 After the reading/online lecture, you should be able to complete the homework set. <strong>It is crucial for you to complete these readings/videos BEFORE your lab sessions </strong>.
 All reading materials will be released on or before the Friday prior to the new week.
 On the following Monday, a quiz regarding the reading material will due at <strong>10 pm (instead of midnight)</strong>.

 You will complete all quizzes electronically on Canvas.
 You will receive immediate feedback as to the correctness of answers.
-You may repeat questions that they do not get correct.
+You may repeat questions that they do not get correct (see Canvas for more detail).

 ### Homework